voxel51/fiftyone-teams-app-deploy/docker/docs/configuring-delegated-operators.md

-To enable this mode and launch worker containers, use [legacy-auth/compose.delegated-operators.yaml](legacy-auth/compose.delegated-operators.yaml) in conjunction with one of the 3 plugin configurations.
+To enable this mode and launch worker containers, use [legacy-auth/compose.delegated-operators.yaml](legacy-auth/compose.delegated-operators.yaml) in conjunction with one of the three plugin configurations.

 - Example `docker compose` command for enabling this mode on top of dedicated plugins mode, from the `legacy-auth` directory